thedges/PSFlowApexActions/README.md

 ## Record Info by RecordId

-This action was built to provide easy way to retrieve record info such as object name, record type name, etc... for a given recordid.
-The primary purpose was to be able to determine the RecordType by Name/Label versus a hard-coded id so that your flows are portable.
+This action was built to provide easy way to retrieve record info such as object name, record type name, etc... for a given record id.
+The primary purpose was to be able to retrieve the RecordType Name/Label of a given record and then have conditional flow logic use the Name/Label versus a hard-coded id.
+This will allow your flows to be portable.
+I also added returning the record ids object label and API name.
 Granted most of the time you are building a flow for a specific object, but with this action you can determine the object at runtime and traverse a different flow path if necessary.

 Here are the input parameters for this action: